ManageIQ/manageiq.org/source/blog/2016-08-22-last-week-in-manageiq.md

 ## Wrapping up

-Not technically last week, but ManageIQ developer Chris Arcand, made it into [Ruby Weekly](https://chrisarcand.com/the-search-for-class0x0000001ab51700/?utm_source=rubyweekly&utm_medium=email) with `The Search For <Class:0x00000027b59290>`, a thrilling tail of hunting for that mysterious bug in a codebase.
+Not technically last week, but ManageIQ developer Chris Arcand, made it into [Ruby Weekly](https://chrisarcand.com/the-search-for-class0x0000001ab51700/?utm_source=rubyweekly&utm_medium=email) with `The Search For <Class:0x00000027b59290>`, a thrilling tale of hunting for that mysterious bug in a codebase.

 As always we have too many PRs to cover here in detail.
 You are always welcome to have a peak at them [here][PRs merged last week].
 And with that pip pip & toodle-oo, and don't forget to look out for the next exciting issue of *Last Week in ManageIQ*!